hbctraining/main/registrations/AllFunders_Intro-bulkRNAseq.md

 ---

 ### **Eligibility:**
-Preference is given to Harvard-affiliated researchers:
+Preference is given to Harvard researchers:
 - at the Harvard Medical School in a lab on the Quad, with grants administered by HMS OR
 - at the Harvard School of Dental Medicine, with grants administered by HMS Gordon Hall OR
 - an HMS graduate student OR
-- affiliated with Dana-Farber/Harvard Cancer Center (DFHCC) OR
+- affiliated with Dana-Farber/Harvard Cancer Center (DFHCC)
-- an AIDS researcher affiliated with Harvard Center for AIDS Research (CFAR)

 <!-- This content will not appear in the rendered Markdown -->
 <!-- OLD: